itismohammadreza/powell/README.md

 - table filter on datepicker mode, value clears after select and close popup. also, what should be the cells actual value if we want to datepicker filter works properly?
-- check components label that WON't be 100px due to css flex issues (maybe good to change labelWidth to minWidth).

 ### Feature